The beloved Yogi Berra said, “If you don’t know where you are going, you’ll end up someplace else.”

 Tammy works with Galo, our president & CEO, and other members of the executive management team, and our Board Strategy Planning Committee, to meet our strategic goals, continually assess our progress toward those goals, and to redefine them as needed.
 When possible, she seeks external partnerships with organizations with similar missions and complementary expertise in order to strengthen and expand our work.

 Nearly 40 percent of the funding for The Village’s programs and services comes from state and federal government.
-In order to continue to improve our ability to help children and families become strong and stable, we continually enhance existing programs and develop new services.
+And in order to continue to improve our ability to help children and families become strong and stable, we continually enhance existing programs and develop new services.

 Many people are involved in making that happen, but most notably Tammy.
 She provides leadership and support for the development of high-quality programming consistent with The Village’s mission, strategic direction, capacity, and brand promise, and for overseeing our proposals to large foundations and government agencies.